-Capital One offers three common types of auto loans:
+Capital One offers three common types of auto financing.

 You must buy a car from a participating dealer

-Capital One Auto Finance loans can only be used to buy a vehicle from one of the company’s participating dealers.
-Capital One does have more than 12,000 participating dealers.
-But if you have a particular dealership in mind that’s not on its list, or limited participating dealers in your area, a Capital One Auto Finance loan may not be the best option for you.
+Capital One Auto Finance loans can only be used to buy a vehicle from one of the company’s participating dealers, though there are thousands available.
+But if you have a particular dealership in mind that’s not on its list, or there are limited participating dealers in your area, a Capital One Auto Finance loan may not be the best option for you.

 You can apply for prequalification and shop online for a car

 Capital One’s Auto Navigator is an online tool that makes it easy to apply for prequalification for a new or used auto loan and to search for vehicles within your budget, all in one place.